-Currently, I lead the software team for the development of connected autonomous vehicles and mobile robotics at AIS.
-I have also acted as the product owner of a connected autonomous electric tow tractor and a UV-C disinfection robot.
-In addition, I work with the Model Based Systems Engineering (MBSE) and product management teams.
+At AIS, I lead the software team for the development of two connected autonomous vehicles and three autonomous mobile robotics .
+I also acted as the product owner of a connected autonomous electric tow tractor and a UV-C disinfection robot.
+In addition, I worked with the Model Based Systems Engineering (MBSE) and product management teams.
 The main business model of AIS is Robot as a Service (RaaS).
 Therefore, cloud services are a large part of the development process.
-In my role as the lead of the software team, I need to make sure that the embedded software, autonomy software and the web services teams work smoothly together based on automated tests.
+In my role as the lead of the software team, I made sure that the embedded software, autonomy software and the web services teams worked smoothly together based on automated tests.

 PhD in Mechanical Engineering, 2008

 MSc in Electrical Engineering, 1999